markcoatsworth/readthedocs/docs/contrib-source-modules/view-client-contrib-module.rst

    ::

            POOL_HISTORY_DIR = /full/path/to/directory/to/store/historical/data
            KEEP_POOL_HISTORY = True

 #.
 Create a directory where HTCondorView is to place the HTML files.
    This directory should be one published by a web server, so that HTML files which exist in this directory can be accessed using a web browser.
-This directory is referred to as the VIEWDIR directory.
+This directory is referred to as the ``VIEWDIR`` directory.
 #.
 Download the *view\_client* contrib module.
 Follow links for contrib
    modules from the wiki at `https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki <https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki>`__.
 #.
-Unpack or untar this contrib module into the directory VIEWDIR.
-This
+Unpack or untar this contrib module into the directory ``VIEWDIR``.
-   creates several files and subdirectories.
-Further unpack the jar file within the VIEWDIR directory with:
+   This creates several files and subdirectories.
+Further unpack the jar file within the ``VIEWDIR`` directory with:

    ::